facebook/react-native-website/docs/layout-props.md

 title: Layout Props
 ---

+> More detailed examples about those properties can be found on the [Layout with Flexbox](flexbox) page.

-## Example
+### Example

 The following example shows how different properties can affect or shape a React Native layout.
 You can try for example to add or remove squares from the UI while changing the values of the property `flexWrap`.
-Find more detailed examples about this properties in the [Layout with Flexbox](flexbox) docs page.

 ```SnackPlayer name=LayoutProps%20Example
 import React, { useState } from 'react';